kouphax/yobriefca.se/resources/content/entries/2017-01-20-pour-one-out-for-the-big-lad.md

 Pour one out for the man who taught me to drink, taught me to run, taught me how to use a computer, to ride a bike, to climb, to hike, to navigate, to camp, to fish, to tie knots, to wire a plug, to drill holes and millions of other things I've already forgotten.

-Pour one out for the man who… tried… to teach me to drive.
+Pour one out for the man who... tried... to teach me to drive.

 Pour one out for the man who taught me to be pragmatic, to think critically and to respect nature.